threefoldtecharchive/rivine/research/eosio/eosio.md

 ## Smart contracts

-Written in C++ and compiled to wasm.
+Written in C++ and compiled to wasm while other compilers exist for rust and solidity although they are not officially supported.

+### Verification

-While other compilers exist for rust and solidity, verifying a smart contract can not be done without the source code being published and having a reproducible build and it is still hard to read the code and find flaws.
+, verifying a smart contract can not be done without the source code being published and having a reproducible build( while needing the constructor arguments) and it is still hard to read the code and find flaws.

 Smart contracts can simply be upgraded by the publisher.